Rio Verde, Goiás: Location

 The annual average temperature is between 20 °C and 35 °C. Vegetation is mainly cerrado, with some residual forests.

 The bordering cities are Aparecida do Rio Doce, Cachoeira Alta, Caiapônia, Castelândia, Jataí, Maurilândia, Montividiu, Paraúna, Quirinópolis, Santa Helena de Goiás, and Santo Antonio da Barra.

 Two major federal highways cross the municipality: BR-060, which links Brasília to the state of Acre, and BR-452, which links Rio Verde to Itumbiara, Goiás on the way to São Paulo, SP.

 Gal.
 Leite de Castro Airport is a regional with a paved 1,500-meter runway, with night lighting and a passenger terminal.
-There are daily flights to Goiânia, Uberlândia, Ribeirão Preto, São Paulo and Rio de Janeiro.

 History

 The development of Rio Verde began in 1838 when the government offered a tax exemption for ten years to anyone who would settle in the area.
 In 1846 lands were donated for the building of the first chapel, Nossa Senhora das Dores.
 In 1848 it was made a freguesia (parish) with the name Dores de Rio Verde.
 In 1882 it was elevated to a city.